SwiftGen/SwiftGen/README.md

 This will generate an `enum` for each of your `UIStoryboard`, with one `case` per storyboard scene.

+*Note: there is no OS X storyboards yet (but a PR [#131](https://github.com/AliSoftware/SwiftGen/pull/131) is pending to add that template if you want to help)*

 ### Generated code

 The generated code will look like this: